Flowers in the Attic (2014 film): Broadcast

 In its original televised airing, the film was watched by 6.06 million total viewers, and had a rating (percentage) of 1.9 in the 18-49 age demographic.
 At the time, it was cable's number-one original movie performance since the October 2012 premiere of Steel Magnolias.

 Home media

 On April 15, 2014, Flowers in the Attic was released in DVD format for Region 1.
 The single disc featured the entire film, as well as a behind-the-scenes featurette with the cast and crew.
 It was later re-released on June 23, 2015, with Petals on the Wind as a "Double Feature."
 On November 10, 2015, it was included in a "4-Film Collection" with Petals on the Wind, If There Be Thorns, and Seeds of Yesterday.

 Reception

 Critical response

 Flowers in the Attic received mixed reviews from critics, albeit far more positive reviews than the 1987 adaptation.
-Review aggregator website Rotten Tomatoes reports that 52% of 23 critics gave the film a positive review; the average rating is 5.5 out of ten.
+Review aggregator website Rotten Tomatoes reports that 52% of 25 critics gave the film a positive review; the consensus reads, "This twisted tale of premium cable fodder winds up collecting dust in a stale adaptation of Flowers in the Attic."
 The film averaged 49 out of 100, based on 22 critics, on Metacritic, indicating "mixed or average" reviews.